Why Fluorescent Lamps May Not Be Bright

 Thanks in advance,

-This electrical question came from: Dave, a Homeowner from Waterford, Maine.
+This electrical question came from: Dave, a Homeowner in Maine.

 Thanks for your electrical question Dave.

 Dim Fluorescent Light Bulbs and Bad Lighting Ballast